FIWARE/tutorials.Media-Streams/README.md

 The FIWARE **Kurento** generic enabler is a WebRTC Media Server.
 Each client makes a direct connection to the server, and the server intercepts the stream of data and passes the communication on to another client or clients.
-This model enables additional features such as group communition and broadcasting, but also means that is possible to process and interpret the media stream as it is received enabling transcoding, recording, mixing or object detection.
+This model enables additional features such as group communition and broadcasting, but also means that is possible to process and interpret the media stream as it is received enabling object detection - and hence an ability to raise context events - as well as transcoding, recording or mixing.

 ## The teaching goal of this tutorial

 The goal of this tutorial is to provide you with a simple getting started guide on how to install and use the **Kurento** Media Server.
-For this purpose a simple Node.js Express application will be created.
+For this purpose a simple Node.js Express application will be discussed.
 The emphasis will be on how to integrate
 **Kurento** as a generic enabler within the FIWARE system and alter context.

-The intention here is not to teach users how manipulate media streams using Node - indeed any language could have been chosen.
+The intention here is not to teach users how manipulate media streams using Node.js - an alternative such as Java could equally have been chosen.
 It is merely to show how a sample programming language could be used analyze and alter a media stream to potentially raise events and alter the context of a product *"powered by FIWARE"*.

 All the code for the demo can be found within the `nodejs` folder within the [kurento-examples](https://github.com/Fiware/tutorials.Media-Streams/tree/master/kurento-examples) directory.
 Alternative `client-side-javascript` and `java` examples are also available.
 Obviously, your choice of programming language will depend upon your own business needs - when reading the code below please keep this in mind and substitute Node.js with your own programming language as appropriate.